Modulation and correlations lengths in systems with competing interactions: Conclusions

-{\bf{(3)}} discovered a divergence of correlation lengths in the high temperature limit of long range large $n$ systems.
-This divergence is replaced by a saturation when the long range interactions have are screened.
-Notwithstanding this divergence, taking note of the prefactors associated with these correlation length, the amplitude of the correlations themselves decreases with increasing temperatures.

-{\bf{(4)}} investigated, in large $n$ theories, the evolution of modulation and correlation lengths as a function of temperature in different classes of systems.

-{\bf{(5)}} proved that, in large $n$ theories, the combined sum of the number of correlation and the number of modulation lengths is conserved.
-We have also showed that there exists a diverging modulation length at high temperatures for systems with long range interactions.

-{\bf{(6)}} studied three dimensional dipolar systems.
-We found that the full dipolar interactions with angular dependence included, changes the ground state of the system and also adds new lengthscales.
+\begin{enumerate} \item We studied the evolution of the ground state modulation lengths in frustrated Ising systems. \item We investigated, in large $n$ theories, the evolution of modulation and correlation lengths as a function of temperature in different classes of systems. \item We proved that, in large $n$ theories, the combined sum of the number of correlation and the number of modulation lengths is conserved.
+We have also showed that there exists a diverging modulation length at high temperatures for systems with long range interactions. \item We studied three dimensional dipolar systems.
+We found that the full dipolar interactions with angular dependence included, changes the ground state of the system and also adds new length-scales. \end{enumerate}

-It is a pleasure to acknowledge many discussions with Lincoln Chayes, Daniel Kivelson, Steven Kivelson, Joseph Rudnick, Gilles Tarjus, and Peter Wolynes.
+It is a pleasure to acknowledge many discussions with Lincoln Chayes, Daniel Kivelson, Steven Kivelson, Michael Ogilvie, Joseph Rudnick, Gilles Tarjus, and Peter Wolynes.
 We also thank the Center for Materials Innovation -- Washington University in St. Louis for providing partial financial support for this project.

 \begin{appendix}